Falling Away from Me

 "Falling Away from Me" is a song by American nu metal band Korn.
 It was released as the first single from their fourth album Issues, debuting in an episode of Comedy Central's animated series South Park, entitled "Korn's Groovy Pirate Ghost Mystery".
 The song went on to become one of Korn's most popular singles, with an anti-child abuse themed video topping MTV's Total Request Live for ten days.

+In 2019, Joe Smith-Engelhardt of Alternative Press included the song in his list of "Top 10 nu-metal staples that still hold up today".

 Concept

 Jonathan Davis explained: "The song is about domestic abuse and that there are ways to get help whether it's telling someone or calling a help line, there are ways to get out of those situations.
 No one has to be treated like that."